blippar/blippar-ar-sdk/faq.md

 ## How does your pricing model look like?

-While we customise the SDK packages to fit your needs, the SDK pricing is based on an annual licensing model.
+The Blippar SDK pricing is based on an annual licensing model.
+Please get in touch for more details

 ## Why do you have an annual licensing model instead of a one-off fee?